Pressure Treated Sheds: Is it worth it?

 What are the benefits of a Pressure Treated Shed?

 There’s a substantial enough cost to pressure-treating a shed, so the benefits need to be fairly weighty to justify it.
 Thankfully, they are.
+They include:

 Once you get your wooden shed pressure treated, it can withstand almost anything that the Irish weather wants to throw at it.
-It will be protected from dampness and rot and it will add years to your sheds expected lifespan. (side note: If you really want to add years to your shed, pop a steel roof on it too).
+It will be protected from dampness and rot and it will add years to your sheds expected lifespan.
 Again, this is dependent on the wood being not consistently wet, so make sure it’s on blocks and that the roof hasn’t deteriorated.
+Side note: If you really want to add years to your shed, pop a steel roof on it too.

 Less Likely to warp